 - Write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it - Sign and date the write-up and pass it on to the DSL.
-Record via CPOM's.
-Alternatively, if appropriate, make a referral to Children's Social Care and/or the Police directly (see section 8).
+Stick to the facts, and do not put your own judgement on it.
+Use a yellow cause for concern form.
+These can be found on the noticeboard in Oak House and Acorn House staff rooms.
+If you use the last one, please photocopy more or inform the office team. - Sign and date the write-up and pass it on to the DSL.
+They will read it immediately and inform you of their next steps.
+You may be asked to leave the form with them or scan to cpoms.
+If you are asked to scan to cpoms the original should be shredded immediately.
+Alert all of DSL team to the scanned document.
+If appropriate, make a referral to Children's Social Care and/or the Police directly (see section 8).
+You may be asked to take the cause for concern form to another DSL/DDSL if they are in meetings but one of them must read your form straightaway.
 Prioritise this above all other work. - Inform the DSL of your actions as soon as possible. - Do not disclose any information to anyone aside from those within your DSL team, unless you are told to do so by a relevant agency involved in the safeguarding process.